Stock Clearance Sale 30% discount

 Why our instruments cost more

 Most other instruments are manufacured using drop forged or laser cut processes.
 Our instruments are produced in Australia by a local scientific engineering company.
 The process involves precise computer controlled milling of a 6mm 318 Surgical steel blank with a custom built profile cutter.
 Unlike other instruments,each side is milled separately.
-This is a labour intensive process, but produces a consistent working profile that is symmetrical on each side.
+This is time consuming process, but produces a consistent working profile that is symmetrical on each side.
 Quality comes at a price.

 IASTM Instrument Assisted Soft Tissue Mobilisation (IASTM) is very effective for the release of myofascial adhesions and scar tissue associated with a variety of soft tissue injuries ranging from lateral epicondylitis (tennis elbow) to post operative scar tissue reduction.
 It can also be used to stimulate blood flow to injured areas and assist with lymphatic drainage from inflamed areas.
 There are several “Western” based IASTM systems, such as; Graston Technique®, ASTYM treatment or Sound Assisted Soft Tissue Mobilization (SASTM).
 Many of these inspired by traditional tools shown here.